goutkannan/Java-SwingApp/README.md

 FoodStore

 People when you clone this project change the Class path relative to ur jar location.
 I will make it generic in next commit.
-You can find the jars in Res folder
+You can find the jars in Res folder.

 "---